 - The Thai baht is the sole legal currency of Thailand, and is issued by the Bank of Thailand

-- In 2007 the Bank of Thailand introduced a new silver two baht coin that was only slightly larger than the existing one baht coin, and consequently very easily confused.
+- In 2007 the Bank of Thailand introduced a new silver 2 baht coin that was only slightly larger than the existing one baht coin, and consequently very easily confused.
 You will often find that someone has written a number ‘2’ on the coin with a marker, in order to differentiate it.
-A new, brass-coloured, two baht coin was issued in 2009, in order to reduce this confusion
+A new, brass-coloured, 2 baht coin was issued in 2009, in order to reduce this confusion

 - The satang coins are so low in value as to be almost worthless, and once received are very hard to dispense with.
 Some tourists keep them as souvenirs; others give them away to beggars, or as tips

-Get your Thai currency from the Post Office
+Get your Thai currency from us

 - Order online or in your local Post Office branch, up to five days in advance

 - Have your holiday currency delivered to your door for all online orders – minimum £400 order value applies online

 - Orders placed before 3pm, on a working day, can generally be delivered the next working day.
 Where an order is placed on a Friday and delivery to your home is required on a Saturday, there will be a charge of £1.50